AlexisOvando/ARDPIC/README.md

 ### NOTES
-If ypu didint find the port COM on the bar selector, can be need install the driver CH340 for your board, in some cases, the port COM is not available because other program is using the port or the physic driver (chip) is burn
+If you didint find the port COM on the bar selector, can be need install the driver CH340 for your board, in some cases, the port COM is not available because other program is using the port or the physic driver (chip) is burn